polterguy/phosphorusfive/plugins/p5.math/README.md

 +:int:5
 ```

-Notice, you can also add up multiple arguments to each math operator invocation, such as the following illustrates.
+You can also add up multiple arguments to each math operator invocation, such as the following illustrates.

 ```
 _no:int:2